 You need to empathize and be aware of their insecurities.
 Yes!
 It’s not only females who are insecure.
 For instance, if a male model is bald, he might feel a little insecure about showing his head in the photographs.

-As a photographer it is your job to emphasize the good features and try to curb or hide any that are unflattering or the ones that the model is not comfortable exposing.
+As a photographer, it is your job to emphasize the good features and try to curb or hide any that are unflattering or the ones that the model is not comfortable exposing.

-Don’t ask him to stand straight like a zombie: You should encourage the male model to not just stand straight with his hands on the side but to actually cross his arms or use them to hold his jacket or tie or whatever other accessory that can be of use.
+Don’t ask him to stand straight like a zombie: You should encourage the male model to not just stand straight with his hands on the side but to actually cross his arms or use them to hold his jacket or tie or whatever other accessories that can be of use.

 For example, for the portrait of a groom, you can ask the groom to hold his cufflinks or adjust his tie.
 This way the photograph will have more of an impact and will look candid.

 Now moving on, we get to the specifics.
-The tips given below focus solely on the different ways you can use certain facial and bodily features to capture flattering photographs.
-These tips will also hopefully aid you in acquiring an understanding of the mechanics behind different pose so that you can alter each pose to your liking.
+The tips are given below focus solely on the different ways you can use certain facial and bodily features to capture flattering photographs.
+These tips will also hopefully aid you in acquiring an understanding of the mechanics behind different poses so that you can alter each pose to your liking.

 Tips to Enhance Different Features –

-1) The Jaw line:
+1) The Jawline: